If you’ve done inner work but still feel stuck, unsettled,

 It’s that in the moment,

-you lose access to what you would rather do.
+you can't access what you'd rather choose.

-That’s not a character flaw.
+It’s not a character flaw.

 It’s a capacity issue.

-Insight Won’t Save You.
+Insight Won’t Save You

-your system doesn’t yet have the capacity to stay present long enough
+Like a muscle trying to lift more weight than it's been trained for, when pressure rises, your system doesn’t yet have the capacity to stay present long enough

 to choose differently.